Psychiatric Service Dogs

 According to ADA, to qualify as a Service Dog, the dog 1) must be specifically trained to perform certain tasks; natural dog behaviors do not qualify; 2) must mitigate the person's disability; 3) must be needed by that specific handler.

-What conditions can be helped by a Psychiatric Service Dog?
+What conditions could be helped by a Psychiatric Service Dog?

 Social phobias & agoraphobia